davidpet/snippets/cpp/Classes/019 - Operator Overloading - explanation.md

 Typically, the ones that involve other types that might be on the left or right would require friend functions instead of member functions.

 Note: operators can also have __const overloading__ and stuff like that, just like any method.

+Note: due to __Argument Dependent Lookup__, operators are checked not just in the current namespace but in the namespaces of arguments to the operators.